One of the first things you see when you walk into the Glenn Ligon: AMERICA show at New York's Whitney Museum of American Art is a sea of hands.

 One Can 'Be An Artist'

-Glenn Ligon: AMERICA is showing at the Whitney from March 10 to June 5 some of its most notable visitors so far have been the local school children who come to witness the success of an artist who is not only black, but who also grew up in New York.
+Glenn Ligon: AMERICA is showing at the Whitney until June 5.
+Some of its most notable visitors so far have been the local schoolchildren who come to witness the success of an artist who is not only black, but who grew up in New York.

 Still, Ligon says, he doesn't see himself as role model for aspiring artists — at least not exactly.